quanghuyn94/moe-tts-webui/README.md

 | --share | To share the app with friends. |
 | --lang | What language to use for the UI.
 Default is `en`. |

+## Note:

++ You should install **Visual Studio** if you use Windows.
++ The installation of pyopenjtalk may fail.
+If that happens, you should go to https://github.com/r9y9/pyopenjtalk to seek help.

 ## Model structure:

 + models/you_model_name/